ctz/ctz.github.com/_posts/2017-07-19-measuring-test-coverage-of-rust-programs.md

   * `-Clink-dead-code` -- don't delete unused code at link-time.
   * `-Zno-landing-pads` -- disable panic unwinding, which would otherwise insert code only reachable on panic.
   * `-Cpasses=insert-gcov-profiling` -- include the compiler pass that calls functions in the following library to track coverage.
   * `-L/usr/lib/llvm-3.8/lib/clang/3.8.1/lib/linux/ -lclang_rt.profile-x86_64` -- runtime library that emits coverage output to file.
+You might have to alter the library path to match your precise `libclang-common-3.8-dev` version.

 # Only profiling relevent code